aryanbhutani26/HUDCO-DMS-Final/README.md

 ## 📦 Notes
 - Default models are light-weight and can run on CPU.
 - FLAN-T5 small is used for local generation (downloads at first run).
 For higher quality, switch to OpenAI in the sidebar.
-- This demo is domain-configured for **Education → Python Basics** but you can replace the sample content with your own domain data.
+- This demo is domain-configured for **HUDCO → Python Basics** but you can replace the sample content with your own domain data.

 ## 🔑 Using Gemini (Google Generative AI)